johntruckenbrodt/pyroSAR/README.md

 which contains the sensor, acquisition mode, orbit (ascending or dsescending) and the time stamp of the acquisition start.
 For the example above it is `S1A__IW___A_20150222T170750`, which can be created by calling `scene.outname_base()`.
 For each attribute a fixed number of digits is reserved.
-In case the attribute is shorter than this number, the rest of the digits is filled with underscrores.
+In case the attribute is shorter than this number, the rest of the digits is filled with underscores.
 I.e., the sensor field is four digits long, but 'S1A' only three.
 Thus, `S1A_` is the sensor slot.
 In the same way, `IW__` is the acquisition mode slot, which is also four digits long.
+`A` denotes ascending orbit, the time stamp is in format YYYYmmddTHHMMSS.

 Processing functions like `geocode` add suffixes to this identifier to further keep track of individual processing steps performed on the dataset.